Skip to main content

 Google Hotel Ads helps hotels compete in that moment.

-It supports direct booking visibility, reduces dependence on OTAs, captures high-intent demand, and gives hotels more control over the booking path when the setup is strong.
+It supports direct booking visibility, reduces unnecessary OTA dependency, captures high-intent demand, and gives hotels more control over the booking path when the setup is strong.

 Google Hotel Ads vs Standard Google Ads